daskeyboard/daskeyboard-applet--donedone/README_ENDUSER.md

 # DoneDone

-This applet allows to display a chosen option of issues activity:
+This applet displays issues updates based on activity:

-- Opened
+- New opened issues
-- Closed
+- New closed issues
-- Updated (new comment, priority, status, etc.)
+- New updated issues (new comment, priority, status, etc.)

 From planning, to coding, to testing, to customer support, DoneDone is the straightforward bug and issue tracker.